hcui2/db_load/README.md

 # db_load

-This repo contains some simple scripts for processing and vcf files, bam files and uploading the results to the ATAVdb.
+This repo contains some simple demo scripts for processing vcf files, bam files and uploading the results to the ATAVdb.
+Please note: these codes are not intended to be applied into production pipeline directly, only serving as a demo.
+We advise the user to customize the code for your own production pipeline.

 ## Requirement
 * Conda package management system
 * Docker setup for atavdb
+* mysql client

 ## Step 0: set up atavdb with docker and run it
 1. Please check the documentation to set up atavdb and run it with docker.